openhft-sys/nanoedge/README.md

 ## Security Model & Permissions

-QuantumBid lets you decide _how much autonomy_ the agent receives and auto-approval policy via the `--auth-module` in the credentials.py file in the auth folder
+NanoEdge lets you decide _how much autonomy_ the agent receives and auto-approval policy via the `--auth-module` in the credentials.py file in the auth folder

 | Mode                      | What the agent may do without asking                                                               | Still requires approval                                                                         |